s-doering/smig/README.md

 #### Exclude environments from running migrations ####

-By default migrations runs in every environment except _TEST_.
+By default migrations run in every environment except _TEST_.
 You can change this behaviour by adding some lines to your Config file.
 You can make it environment specific, e.g.:

         smig.enabled = true

         environments {

             develop {

-                ..

                 smig.enabled = false

-                ..
-                ..
             }
         }